Code-for-All/lockdown/README.md

 # Lockdown

-A webapplication that will show various lockdown states for countries across the world helping people to find out if they can travel and at what restrictions.
+A web application that shows various lockdown states for countries across the world helping people to find out if they can travel and at what restrictions.

 ```bash
 # install dependencies